scmmmh/metadata-tutorial/source/filter_transform_data/transform/complex_transforms.rst

     for record in transformed:
         print(record)

-As you can see, the :code:`'parallel'` transformation contains four nested basic transformations and if you run the code, you will see that each result record now has four values.
+As you can see, the :code:`'parallel'` transformation contains four nested basic transformations, two copy, one join, and a custom transformation.
+As you can see, at this point the number of nested round brackets is quite large and if you wanted to add something, it can be tricky to see where to do so.
+However, the notebook provides some help.
+If you place the cursor just behind a bracket, then it will highlight both the opening and closing bracket.

+If you run the cell, you will see that each result record now has four values.

 Sequential transformation
 -------------------------